Heat Diffusion Equation (1D)

 \[\begin{equation} a = \frac{\kappa \Delta t}{\Delta x^2}. \end{equation}\]

-Equation (12) is solved for all centroids at each time step, assuming initial and boundary conditions are specified.
-The boundary conditions are implemented using the temperature values calculated for the ghost nodes.
+Equation (12) is evaluated for all centroids at each time step, given initial and boundary conditions.
+Boundary conditions are applied by substituting ghost node values (Equations (5)–(8)) into the discrete equations for centroids adjacent to the boundaries.
 For implementation details, see the source code.

 Implicit Scheme (Backward Euler)

-The fully implicit finite difference scheme, also known as the Backward Euler method, is unconditionally stable, allowing time steps larger than those permitted by the CFL criterion.
+The fully implicit finite difference scheme (Backward Euler) is unconditionally stable, allowing time steps larger than those permitted by the diffusion stability criterion.

 In 1D and based on a three-point stencil, the discretized heat diffusion equation becomes:

-Rearranging the equation into known (right-hand side) and unknown (left-hand side) terms yields a system of equations considering all internal centroids:
+Rearranging into known (right-hand side) and unknown (left-hand side) terms yields a system of equations over all centroids:

 with